How to Write an Article Critique

 The Importance of Being Earnest by Oscar Wilde

-Two distinct dilemmas form the critique of the play.
 To begin with, critics openly doubted or questioned the moral perspectives in the play, although the audience well absorbed it.
 Consequently, the play was criticized by George Benard Shaw for its real degeneracy (Bob Nelson, 1993).
 He described the wordplay as rather sinister and hateful.

-The issue of morality in the play has significantly divided critics.
 According to Edouard Roditi, the play’s comedy was weaker than “the incomplete” or “the trivial”(Edouardo Roditi, 1947).
 He felt that the play had not addressed any ethical issues.
 Another critic was Eric Bentley, who concluded that the play failed to break due to its ridiculous action( Eric Bently, 1987).
 Otto Reinart is also another critic who thought the play’s comedy exhibited hypocrisy( Otto Reinart, 1956).
 In a nutshell, the play has endorsed a mockery of respectability and uses paradoxical morality to reveal the problem of manners.

-Another issue of the play is the categorization of the play.
 The play has been described as a farce representing the reality that Victorian convention pretends to ignore (Otto Reinart, 1956).
 More often than not, the characters portray irony by saying something but meaning something different.
 The character Alegron to escape scenarios pretends to be something he’s not.
 Wilde has revealed that Victorian morality led to people living double lives.
 In a nutshell, critics have failed to categorize the play.

 In conclusion, the dramatic encounters in the play are regarded as strengths.
 However, people like Forster have defended the play and referred to the play as an intellectual dialogue rather than a farce(Forster, 1956).
 According to Forster, the main idea of the play lies in the plot and the numerous coincidences found in the resolutions.